Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-IBISWorld uses the ratio of capital costs to labour costs as an indication of the level of capital intensity.
-The capital-to-labour ratio measures the amount of labour used for every unit of capital.
+IBISWorld uses the ratio of capital to labour costs as an indication of the level of capital intensity.
+The capital-to-labour ratio measures the amount spent on labour for every unit invested in capital.
 In this case, wage costs are used as a proxy for labour and depreciation is used as a proxy for capital.
-In 2014-15, for every pound spent on capital, an estimated 32p will be spent on labour.
-This is classified as a high level of investment.
+In 2014-15, for every £1.00 spent on capital, an estimated 98p will be spent on labour.
+This is classified as a high level of capital intensity.

 However, the level of capital intensity varies between infrastructure owners and resellers.
-Satellite resellers purchase capacity from infrastructure owners to sell on to customers.
-This means resellers avoid substantial capital outlay and financing costs, but their average returns are a mere fraction of those of successful infrastructure owners... purchase to read more
+Satellite resellers purchase capacity from infrastructure owners to sell on to customers... purchase to read more